Umbragloom/website/README.md

 README for my personal static website built on the Hugo Framework, utilizing a fantastic custom Terminal Theme, dynamically updated from Github with Netlify, and the ability for posting remotely with the Netlify CMS.
+I post tutorials and projects.

 Will update with some more info later.